Lord Lieutenant of Lincolnshire, Mr Toby Dennis

 I first became involved with LRSN approximately 8-10 years ago, assisting Alison Twiddy and Rev Alan Robson with some of their case work.
 Over the years my relationship with the Charity has grown and I have developed a strong affinity with the ethos and values the Charity has and the fantastic work it undertakes.
 I therefore didn't have to think twice when I was invited to join the Board.
 I very much look forward to getting to know more of the team and to contributing as much as I can to such a worthwhile and well managed cause.

 I was born and educated in Lincoln and have lived all my life within a twenty mile radius of the city and therefore have an empathy with our the county's cultural and agricultural heritage.
 After leaving school I joined Natwest Bank where I worked for 22 years, resigning in 1995 as the Small Business Manager at Lincoln, Smiths Bank.
 I was then appointed Director of Resources for the Diocese of Lincoln working with parishes throughout the Diocese to improve their income streams and maximise regular giving.
-I remain a Trustee for the Diocesan Staff Pension Fund and until two years ago I was a member of the Board of Trustees of Community Lincs where I served for seven years - six of which as Chairman of the Governance Committee.
-I have two married children and three small grand-daughters who take up much of my time and am in the final year of study for a degree in Art History, which is great fun.
-I was surprised and delighted to be invited to join the Board of LRSN and hope my knowledge of working within charitable sector and financial experience can be of use in creating the basis of a sound and regular income that will secure LRSN's work for many years to come.
+I remain a Trustee for the Diocesan Staff Pension Fund and until 2012 I was a member of the Board of Trustees of Community Lincs where I served for seven years - six of which as Chairman of the Governance Committee.
+I have two married children and three small grand-daughters who take up much of my time, but still manage to find some time for post graduate study in Art History with the Open University, which is both challenging and fun.
+I was surprised and delighted to be invited to join the Board of LRSN and hope my knowledge of working within the charitable sector and financial experience can be of use in creating the basis of a sound and regular income that will secure LRSN's work for many years to come.

 Visits Team (Caseworkers)